-To shut off the system temporarily, turn the fan speed and temperature control dials all the way OFF.
+To shut off the system temporarily, turn the fan speed and temperature control dial all the way to the left.

 You should shut the system completely off only for the first few minutes of driving in cold weather, until the engine coolant warms up enough to operate the heater.
 Keep the fan on at all other times so stale air does not build up in the interior.